-Intergovernmental revenues increased as a direct result of the state retirement subsidy which increased commensurate with the employer annual contribution percentage.
+Intergovernmental revenues increased as a direct result of the state retirement subsidy which increased commensurate with the employer annual contribution percentage, combined with additional governmental funding received to aid with additional costs incurred associated with COVID-19.

-Transfers in for 2018-2019 represents reimbursement for capital expenditures incurred by the General Fund.
+Transfers in for 2020-2021 represents reimbursement for capital expenditures incurred by the General Fund.